Putin: Russia's post-Soviet tsar

 Helped by the shadowy "siloviki", security figures who also came from the KGB, Putin ruled Russia at the top of a "power vertical" in a system described by his top political strategist Vladislav Surkov as a "sovereign democracy".

-He consolidated power when Russia launched a second war against separatists in Chechnya that observers said was marked by horrific rights violations and which came in response to a series of apartment block bombings that were never fully explained.
+He consolidated his power with the help of a second war against Chechen separatists which critics noted was marked by horrific rights violations and was prompted by bomb attacks on apartment blocks that were never properly explained.

-Russia's first democratically-elected president Boris Yeltsin took Putin from the shadowy post of head of the KGB's successor, the FSB, to become his prime minister only weeks before the second Chechen war began.
+Russia's first democratically-elected president Boris Yeltsin took Putin from the shadowy post of head of the KGB's successor, the FSB, to become his prime minister.

 When the Kremlin chief sensationally resigned on New Year's Eve 1999, Putin was appointed president.